Note: ALL subs not pertaining to the collaborative fellowship will be auto-declined.

-Beginning on February 14 and ending on May 31, at 11:59 p.m.
+Beginning on February 14 and EXTENDED TO JUNE 15, at 11:59 p.m.
 CST, collaborators are encouraged to submit portfolios for consideration.
 The work can be in any genre and any combination—fiction, poetry, nonfiction, translations (with permissions/rights from original authors), visual art, interactive website etc. Emphasis should be placed on cohesion and how it all fits together as opposed to a “best of” from each of the authors.

 A few possibilities (to show range):